 3D printing has become a growing trend for individuals and businesses alike, from enthusiasts producing 3D figurines to construction companies creating the world’s first 3D printed neighborhood in Texas.
-As more 3D printers are used in homes, it is important to understand the potential fire risks, how to follow 3D printing safety practices, and why to invest in Docking Drawer's Safety Interlock Outlet with Smoke & Heat Sensor to help stop 3D printer fires before they start.
+As more 3D printers are used in homes, it’s important to understand the potential fire risks involved, how to follow 3D printing safety practices, and why investing in Docking Drawer's Fire Guard Outlets can help you stop 3D printer fires before they start.

-Prusa Mini+ 3D printer using Docking Drawer’s Safety Interlock Outlet with Smoke and Heat Sensor.
+Prusa Mini+ 3D printer using Docking Drawer’s Fire Guard Outlet.

 - Polylactic Acid (PLA) is the most common 3D printing material, with a hot end temperature of up to 428°F (220°C).

-- Polyvinyl Alcohol (PVA) is another common material that is often used with PLA and has a similar ideal temperature of up to 428°F (220°C).
+- Polyvinyl Alcohol (PVA) is another common material often used with PLA and has a similar ideal temperature of up to 428°F (220°C).

 The Most Common Fire Hazards for 3D Printers